The BOMA Project

 - Represent BOMA before strategic partners and in relevant networks including the World Bank Graduation group, the Gates Foundation’s Women and Girls at the Center of Development learning cluster and Mercy Corps.

 - Disseminate organizational research and learning through publications and conference presentations.

 - Number and performance of active research projects

 - Number and quality of learning products produced

 - Number and quality of publications and presentations

-- DREL will report to the Director of Programs & Innovation.
+- DREL will report to the Deputy Director.

-- DREL will supervise the Kenya-based Monitoring & Evaluation Manager and is expected to develop a high value partnership with the Kenya-based M&E team.
+- DREL will have a dotted line to the Kenya M&E Manager and is expected to develop a high value partnership with the Kenya-based M&E team.

 - DREL will coordinate and collaborate extensively with the East Africa Regional Director, Kenya Program Manager, Regional Technical Advisor (all based in Kenya) as well as the Director of Programs & Innovation (based in Vermont) and the Deputy Director (based in Washington, DC).

 - Value commitment to the mission of The BOMA Project.